AKASHAorg/akasha-id-wallet/README.md

 const profileName = 'jane'
 const passphrase = 'some super secure pass'

-await wallet.signup(profileName, passphrase)
+const id = await wallet.signup(profileName, passphrase)
-// jane is now logged in, you can now list apps
+// jane is now logged in, you can now list apps or do something with the profile ID
 ```

 ### Login